ElementalBrian/AirsignerRelay/README.md

 ## Unit Tests

-### There is a Unit Test script that will create random requests to the Airsigner Relay of many different types.
-There will be continuous successful requests, duplicate requests, incorrect requests, and others.
+### There is a Unit Test that continuously creates random requests to the Airsigner Relay of different types.
+There will be successful requests, duplicate requests, incorrect requests, and others.

 ### Start Unit Tests like so:
 ```